MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/calico-networking-policy.md

 Create a client pod _pwsh_ and server pod _porter_ on the Windows nodes.

 > [!Note]
-> The pods' manifest use images based on `mcr.microsoft.com/windows/servercore:1809`.
+> The pods' manifest uses images based on `mcr.microsoft.com/windows/servercore:1809`.
 If you are using a more recent Windows Server version, update the manifests to use a Server Core image that matches your Windows Server version.

 ### Create the policy-demo-windows.yaml